DataDog/datadog-agent/docs/dev/deprecated_architectures.md

 There was a product request to release the Agent on Windows 32 bits but it never came to fruition.

-We hence removed all Windows 32 bits related code in [#21221](https://github.com/DataDog/datadog-agent/pull/21221).
+Datadog removed all 32-bit Windows related code in [#21221](https://github.com/DataDog/datadog-agent/pull/21221).
 The PR:

 - Removes the `*_386.go` files,
 - Removes the windows 32 bits logic in `omnibus/config`,